oliviawestmacottssw/SSW.Rules.Content/rules/do-you-reply-to-the-correct-zendesk-email/rule.md

 ---

- ​​When a ticket is created in Zendesk, an email for it is created as well - and, if you have set up Zendesk correctly, the correct group of people will already receive the task.
+When a ticket is created in Zendesk, an email for it is created as well - and, if you have set up Zendesk correctly, the correct group of people will already receive the task.

 In Zendesk, you can set groups, like 'SysAdmins' and 'Sales'and insert the correct people there already, so there is no need to add another group of the same people to the email.
 That is repetition and it is not necessary.